Battle-Line-Productions/CommuniQueueV2/ProjectPlan.md

 - Accessibility compliance for usage dashboards

 ## Epic 9: External API & Developer Experience

+**Description:**
+External API & Developer Experience transforms CommuniQueue from a self-contained app into a true platform.
+This epic delivers a secure, well-documented API surface, interactive documentation, auto-generated SDKs, analytics, and developer-focused support.
+Key pillars: robust API authentication (keys, JWT), clear versioning, rapid onboarding for external devs, and self-service API management.
+These elements lower integration friction, accelerate third-party adoption, and set the foundation to become a central notification backbone for other SaaS or enterprise systems.
+API observability, scalable rate limiting, and automated error feedback prevent support escalations and drive customer satisfaction.

+**Why:**
+- Makes CommuniQueue extensible—unlocks integrations with CRM, ERP, marketing, etc.
+- Provides critical stickiness; users can embed CQ into their product(s) or workflow(s).
+- Supports developer self-service, reducing support and accelerating integrations.
+- Opening the API surface enables ecosystem growth, partnerships, and platform defensibility.

+**What Success Looks Like:**
+- Third parties can build integrations in hours, not weeks.
+- Developers can easily explore, test, and get support with minimal friction.
+- API changes are compatible, versioned, and clearly communicated.
+- The API’s usage is observable, monitorable, and billable by tenant.

 ### Feature 9.1: API Infrastructure
 This feature establishes the foundational infrastructure for the CommuniQueue external API.
 It focuses on creating a robust, secure, and scalable API architecture that third-party developers can rely on.
 The infrastructure includes authentication mechanisms, versioning strategy, consistent error handling, and comprehensive request/response logging to ensure a professional-grade API experience.